 - 1. I must choose a treating doctor from the Alliance list of doctors designated as treating doctors. - I must go to my treating doctor for all health care for my injury.
 If I need a specialist, my treating doctor will refer me.
 If I need emergency care, I may go to any licensed medical professional within the United States. - 3.
 Even though my treating doctor should refer me to a specialist of providers contracted with the Alliance, I understand that I need to verify that the referral doctor is a member of the Alliance provider panel. - 4.
 The Texas Association of School Boards Risk Management Fund will pay the treating doctor and other Alliance providers for all health care related to my compensable injury. - 5.
 I understand that my medical and/or income benefits may be disputed if I receive health care from a provider other than an Alliance provider without prior approval from the Fund. - 6.
 Making a false or fraudulent workers' compensation claim is a crime that may result in fines and or imprisonment. - 7.
-If I want to change doctors after my first choice, I can only choose from the Alliance list of providers.
+If I want to change doctors after my first choice, I can do so within the first 60 days of starting treatment, and I can only choose from the Alliance list of providers.
 A third choice requires approval from my adjuster.

+/

 Signature Date

 Printed Name

-I live at: Street Address
+I live at:

+Street Address

 City State Zip Code

 Name of Employer:

-Name of Direct Contracting Program: Political Subdivision Workers' Compensation Alliance (the Alliance)
+Name of Direct Contracting Program: Political Subdivision Workers Alliance) Compensation Alliance (the

 Direct contracting service areas are subject to change.
-To locate a treating doctor within your area, visit the PSWCA web site at www.pswca.org or call your adjuster at 800-482-7276.
+To locate a the PSWCA web site at www.pswca.org or call your adjuster at 800

 To be completed by the employer only

 Please indicate whether this is the:

-☐ Initial Employee Notification ☐ Injury Notification (Date of Injury://)
+☐ Initial Employee Notification ☐ Injury Notification (Date of Injury:/)

-DO NOT RETURN THIS FORM TO THE TASB RISK MANAGEMENT FUND UNLESS REQUESTED.
+DO NOT RETURN THIS FORM TO THE TASB RISK MANAGEM ENT FUND UNLESS REQUESTED.